NodeBE4/opinion/_posts/2022-05-23-EnclavedMicrostate.md

 Ah, t'would make sense then.

+----- __458.3__ -----2022-05-26 00:43:16+08:00:

+This is very much parroting others' takes from other spaces I'm in, but the impression I get is that South Korea has a strong *audience* for VTubers but serious problems producing local talents.

 ### 459: [Cold War Danish squad size?](https://old.reddit.com/r/AskHistorians/comments/uwhxsb/cold_war_danish_squad_size/), submitted on 2022-05-24 11:45:35+08:00.

 ----- __459.1__ -----2022-05-24 13:06:07+08:00: